Chandralekha (1948 film)

-Chandralekha (also spelt Chandraleka) (Note: Although the title card of the Tamil version reads Chandraleka, the Hindi version's title card reads Chandralekha, a spelling which has also been used frequently for the Tamil version.) is a 1948 Indian historical adventure film produced and directed by S. S. Vasan of Gemini Studios.
+Chandralekha (also spelt Chandraleka) (Note: Although the title card of the Tamil version reads Chandraleka, the Hindi version's title card reads Chandralekha, a spelling which has also been used frequently for the Tamil version.) is a 1948 Indian historical and adventure film produced and directed by S. S. Vasan of Gemini Studios.
 Starring T. R. Rajakumari, M. K. Radha and Ranjan, the film follows two brothers (Veerasimhan and Sasankan) who fight over ruling their father's kingdom and marrying a village dancer, Chandralekha.

 Development began during the early 1940s when, after two successive box-office hits, Vasan announced that his next film would be entitled Chandralekha.
 However, when he launched an advertising campaign for the film he only had the name of the heroine from a storyline he had rejected.
 Veppathur Kittoo (one of Vasan's storyboard artists) developed a story based on a chapter of George W. M. Reynolds' novel, Robert Macaire: or, The French bandit in England.
 Original director T. G. Raghavachari left the film more than halfway through because of disagreements with Vasan, who took over in his directorial debut.

 Originally made in Tamil and later in Hindi, Chandralekha spent five years in production (1943–1948).
 It underwent a number of scripting, filming and cast changes, and was the most-expensive film made in India at the time.
 Vasan mortgaged all his property and sold his jewellery to complete the film, whose cinematographers were Kamal Ghosh and K. Ramnoth.
 The music, largely inspired by Indian and Western classical music, was composed by S. Rajeswara Rao and M. D. Parthasarathy with lyrics by Papanasam Sivan and Kothamangalam Subbu.

 Chandralekha was released on 9 April 1948.
 Although the film received generally positive reviews, it did not recoup its production costs.
 Vasan directed a Hindi version with some changes, including re-shot scenes, a slightly altered cast, and Hindi dialogues from Agha Jani Kashmiri and Pandit Indra.
 The Hindi version was released on 24 December of that year, becoming a box-office success.
 South Indian cinema became prominent throughout India with the film's release, and it inspired South Indian producers to market their Hindi films in North India.